Sub6/jekyll-website/_posts/2021-04-12-android-power.md

 ### Linux

 If you have Linux, go into your repository and just install the package **adb**.
-In Debian, Ubuntu or PopOS! for example, all you need to do is running following command in terminal:
+In Debian, Ubuntu or Pop!_OS for example, all you need to do is running following command in terminal:

 {% highlight bash %}
 % sudo apt install adb